stefanprodan/jenkins/README.md

 	stefanprodan/jenkins
 ```

-After starting the container, look in the logs for the admin password that Jenkins is generation on first run:
+After starting the container, you can access the Jenkins UI by navigation to `http://localhost:8080`.
+Look in the logs for the admin password that Jenkins is generating on first run:

 ```
 docker logs jenkins
 ```

-You can access the Jenkins UI by navigation to `http://localhost:8080` on the the machine.